auto-mat/k8s/README.md

 Some of these manifests are written using the `ytt <https://get-ytt.io/>`_ In order to use these manifests you must first put them through the ytt prepocessor, here is an exmple of how:

 ``ytt -f mapa-test.yaml -f lib/ | kubectl apply -f -``

+Databases are stored using digital ocean's managed database solution.
+When creating a new database, you should create a new user for that database, revoke the "doadmin" role for that user, and give it ownership of the database.

+``ALTER DATABASE "klub-automat" OWNER TO "klub-automat";``

+``REVOKE "klub-automat" from "doadmin";``